MultipathogenGenomics/castanet/README.md

 1. Migration of plotting engine to Plotly
 1. Build script and dataset generation automation
 1. Panel converter endpoint with overhaul of string aggregation; finer control over sub-group reporting
+1. Function for trimming terminal gaps, which may appear as an artefact of Mafft reference alignments
 1. Various bug fixes

 ## Version 2, 28/07/23